Skip to content

 Representation counts!

 A good friend calls me, sounding like he wants to share and check something important.
 He was talking to his sister this week about the Nieuwsuur headline: Black Lives Matter: Was it a turning point or a hype?
-His sister stumbles over the title and notices that important parties are left out of this item and that stings.
+His sister stumbles across the title and notices that important parties are left out of this item and that stings.
 Nieuwsuur's twitter account says the following about it:

 "Was it a turning point or hype?
 Last year's Black Lives Matter protests saw massive demonstrations against racism.
 Prime Minister Rutte spoke out against 'systemic racism' for the first time.
 But what do these words mean in practice?"

 The good friend and I talk about it some more.
 He argues that the movement is old and has actually been relevant since transatlantic slavery.
 There, of course, he makes a good point.
-The question Nieuwsuur uses in its headline is redundant, extremely polarising and not appropriate to the movement.
+The question Nieuwsuur uses in its headline is redundant, extremely polarising and not appropriate for the movement.

 Not just America

-The Black Archives, which has been working for quite some time, together with the Ons Suriname Foundation, for example, on decolonial awareness work, politics where Denk and certainly Bij1 play an important role and more recently within the arts, we see movement such as the open letter WE SEE YOU, WHITE ARTS AND CULTURE SECTOR of 600+ coloured arts professionals or consider the recently published report Rijksmuseum and Slavery.
+The Black Archives, which has been working for quite some time, together with the Ons Suriname Foundation, for example, on decolonial awareness work, politics where Denk and certainly Bij1 play an important role, and more recently within the arts, we see movement such as the open letter WE SEE YOU, WHITE ARTS AND CULTURE SECTOR of 600+ coloured arts professionals or consider the recently published report Rijksmuseum and Slavery.

 Supplements

 The shift from thought experimentation to increasingly action-oriented development, is an important one in this.
 Much research has already been done, the experiences of people of colour can no longer be dismissed as incidental events.
-That systemic exclusion exists is a given, not a question, just consider the obvious example of the benefits affair.
+That systemic exclusion exists is a given, not a question, consider the obvious example of the benefits affair.

 It is therefore also more than time for actual systemic and cultural change.
 This change of engaging on all these facets and at the same time, that is a clear signal.
 A change that is too slow for some and too fast for others and will go through regardless.